shikya/ignite-scala-consistancy/README.md

 1. Run the 3 nodes using the configuration above.

-   For windows, you can run `start %IGNITE_HOME%\bin\ignite.bat "C:\personal-repositories\ignite-data-consistancy\ignite-runner\1.xml"` in console. to start a single node.
+   For windows, you can run `start %IGNITE_HOME%\bin\ignite.bat "C:\personal-repositories\ignite-scala-consistancy\ignite-data-consistancy\ignite-runner"` in console. to start a single node.

+   For linux, run ignite using ignite.sh with the xml files to create cluster of 3 nodes

 1. To start all node run "runall.bat"